Before a Disaster

 Local Council personnel, Emergency Services and government officers will be on the scene as soon as possible after a disaster, but they cannot reach everyone right away.
 You, your family and your neighbours need to know how to cope in a disaster by preparing in advance and working together as a team.

-Different types of natural disaster events, which may affect the Townsville area, include: cyclone, storm tide, flood, king tide, bushfire, tsunami, earthquake, landslide and pandemic.
+Natural disasters that may affect the Townsville area include cyclone, storm tide, flood, king tide, bushfire, tsunami, earthquake, landslide and pandemic.

 Take the time to discuss what you and your family will do in the event of a disaster or emergency situation.
 Prepare your emergency plan ahead of time.

-Before the cyclone season you should make every effort to prepare yourself and your family (including pets) by having your Emergency Kit stocked and ready to go.
+Before the cyclone season, you should make every effort to prepare yourself and your family and pets by having your emergency kit stocked and ready to go.

 There are many things you can do to reduce your chances of becoming a victim during a disaster.
-Taking some simple precautions now before the onset of any natural hazard will help protect you, your family and your property.
+Some simple precautions will protect your family and property.

-It is up to you to plan ahead and to prepare for the safety and welfare of your pets, livestock or other farm animals well before a natural hazard affects your home or farm.
+It is up to you to plan ahead and prepare for the safety of your pets, livestock or other farm animals well before a natural hazard affects your home or farm.

 Getting to know your neighbours is an important part of preparing your household.
-Neighbours can help each other in many ways and can include people in your street or community.
+Neighbours can help each other in many ways.